PawseySC/containers-openfoam-workshop/_episodes/05_useOverlayFSForReducingNumberOfFiles.md

 > 1. Proceed with settings and decomposition of your case as normal
 >    <p>&nbsp;</p>
 > 2. Rename the `processor0`, `processor1` ... `processor4` to `bak.processor0`, `bak.processor1` ... `bak.processor4`
->      - Now the initial conditions and decomposed mesh are in the `bak.processorN` subdirectories
+>      - Now the initial conditions and decomposed mesh are in the `bak.processor*` subdirectories
 >      - You can access to the information directly from those directories
 >      - If you need an OpenFOAM tool to access that information, you'll need to make use of soft links to "trick" OpenFOAM.
-But, in principle, soft links pointing to the `bak.processorN` directories would not be needed during execution.
+But, in principle, soft links pointing to the `bak.processor*` directories would not be needed during execution.
 They will only be needed for the reconstruction (see reconstruction steps in the following section).
 >      - (Do not get confused, for this exercise, the tutorial for OpenFOAM-2.4.x uses 5 subdomains: 0,1,...,4)
 >    <p>&nbsp;</p>
 >